 - In a bowl, whisk the first eight ingredients.
 Whisk in egg and milk just until blended.
 Transfer batter to a tall drinking glass.

-- In an electric skillet, heat oil to 375°.
+- In an electric skillet or deep-fat fryer, heat oil to 375°.
 Insert skewers into hot dogs.
 Dip hot dogs into batter; allow excess batter to drip off.
 Fry corn dogs, a few at a time, 2-3 minutes or until golden brown, turning occasionally.
 Drain on paper towels.
 Serve immediately.
 Yield: 12 to 16 corn dogs.

 Reviews for Indiana-Style Corn Dogs